Adjusting to a New Life

 M.S.
 Gottleib, a well-published researcher, reviewed the effects of the birth process and concluded, “The trauma from the birth process remains an under-publicized, and therefore significantly under-treated, problem.”

 “Survival of the newborn is governed mainly by the integrity and function of the vital centers in the brain stem,” writes Andrew Towbin, a prominent researcher on birth trauma.
 “Yet paradoxically, the importance of injury at birth to the brain stem and spinal cord are matters which have generally escaped lasting attention.”

 Another published researcher, G. Gutmann, documented a study of more than one thousand infants.
 He found that approximately 80 percent of all newborns had some form of nerve dysfunction.
-Gutmann concluded that many health problems can arise from misalignment of the first vertebrae in the neck, resulting in a lowered resistance to infections in the ears, nose and throat.
+Gutmann concluded that many health problems can arise from misalignment of the first vertebrae in the neck, resulting in a greater incidence of conditions related to the ears, nose, and throat.
 He also noted, however, that even an adjustment using the lightest pressure of the index finger could normalize an infant’s clinical picture.

 His colleague, V. Fryman, examined 1,250 babies five days after birth and found that 95 percent of this group were not only misaligned, but also had cervical strain.
-She also noted that the infants responded to specific spinal and cranial care with immediate muscular relaxation and a greater ability to sleep.
+He also noted that the infants responded to specific spinal adjustments with immediate muscular relaxation and a greater ability to sleep.
 Another renowned researcher and practitioner, Heiner Biedermann, has done numerous clinical studies relating upper cervical misalignment in the newborn to prolonged labor and the use of extraction devices.
 He, too, has recorded significant improvements in the health of infants who receive specific adjustments after birth.